 If the processing status is CdlNoIntr, the next command cannot be received.
-Command execution is not queued, so a new command waits until the previous command completes and the execution status becomes CdlNoIntr.
-Therefore the following codes produce the same result.
+Command execution is not queued, so a new command waits until the previous command completes and the execution status becomes something other than CdlNoIntr.
+Therefore the following code produces the same result.